severb/flowy/docs/tutorial/tutorial.rst

 Before implementing our first workflow we need to define a domain in the Amazon SWF service that will host the workflow and all its activities.
-The domain is like a namspace, only the workflows an activities registered under the same domain can see eachother.
+The domain is like a namspace, only the workflows and activities registered under the same domain can see eachother.
 You can register a domain using the management console and following `these steps`_ - just make sure you name it *flowy_tutorial*.
 You can also register a domain using the `boto`_ library: